zhenxingjian/Dual_Manifold_GLOW/README.md

 This is the official webpage of the
 *Flow-based Generative Models for Learning Manifold to Manifold Mappings* in AAAI 2021

-More details will be add shortly.
+More details will be added shortly.